 For example, the Kinder Institute EVOKE training teaches the Life Planning method in its live course by pairing advisors together and having them spend the five-day session by practicing the life planning process with each other.
 The experiential training allows advisors to practice life planning and experience the meeting process as both an advisor and a client.
 Beyond giving advisors the opportunity to practice their meeting skills, the overarching goal of the Kinder Institute program is to reinforce its life-planning philosophy and to help advisors integrate it into their practice, where client meetings play only one part of a bigger picture.

 Comprehensive programs often provide training in addition to in-person instruction.
 For example, ACP’s program includes opportunities for mentorship and observation where new advisors visit an established ACP member for a few days to see how the ACP program works in practice, while Money Quotient incorporates study groups, coaching sessions, and one-on-one consultation into its program.
-The EVOKE program is unique among these options in that it is a standalone five-day course rather than an ongoing membership model and is one of a series of three Kinder Institute training courses that advisors can complete to attain the Registered Life Planner (RLP) designation.
+The EVOKE program is unique among these options in that it is a standalone five-day course rather than an ongoing membership model (though advisors interested in more continuous training in the Kinder Institute's life-planning process can attend further Kinder Institute training programs to qualify for the Registered Life Planner (RLP) designation, which itself offers ongoing training and continuing education opportunities).

 By exploring the underlying philosophies of these systems (and the planning methods that they employ), advisors can decide whether any of these programs resonate with their interests and goals.
 This is important to do before committing to a comprehensive training program, as these programs tend to require a significant investment of time and resources relative to mock client meetings or virtual training programs.
 Additionally, advisors should consider what changes, if any, would be involved in implementing an entirely new system of financial planning for their advisory practice.